 bevacizumab to see how well they work compared with gemcitabine hydrochloride and cisplatin Drugs used in chemotherapy, such as gemcitabine hydrochloride and cisplatin, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping bevacizumab, may interfere with the ability of tumor cells to grow and spread.
-It is not yet gemcitabine hydrochloride and cisplatin are more effective when given together with or
+It is not yet known whether gemcitabine hydrochloride and cisplatin are more effective when given together

 For more information about a clinical trial, clinical trial eligibility, or informed consent, contact our research nurses by phone or email: